Project

 Add option to raise NoMethodError for OpenStruct

-Added by mtsmfm (Fumiaki Matsushima) almost 5 years ago.
-Updated over 3 years ago.
+Added by mtsmfm (Fumiaki Matsushima) over 5 years ago.
+Updated 8 months ago.

 Status: